Einstein-Yang-Mills fields in conformally compact manifolds: Some invertible operators

 The aftereffect of the computation above is that we may take $I_{\prescript{g}{}{{\Delta}}_{(\mu)}}=(\delta^{[3]}_-,\delta^{[3]}_+)$, which is realized for $\prescript{g}{}{\Delta}_{(\mu)}\big|_{\mathcal S^{2,[3]}_{(tl)}(M)}$.

 In order to complete the proof of Theorem \ref{grah:lee:fred:g} via Theorem \ref{norm:cond:t}, we must check that the normal operator of $\prescript{g}{}{{\Delta}}_{(\mu)}$ is invertible.
-Since $\prescript{g}{}{{\Delta}}_{(\mu)}$ is (obviously) geometric, it follows from Proposition \ref{geom:lap:norm} that its normal operator agrees with the corresponding geometric operator acting on $\mathbb H^{n+1}$, so that by Theorem \ref{th:usef:geo} it suffices to check that the $L^2$ kernel of this latter operator is trivial.
+Since $\prescript{g}{}{{\Delta}}_{(\mu)}$ is (obviously) geometric, it follows from Proposition \ref{geom:lap:norm} that its normal operator agrees with the corresponding geometric operator acting on $\mathbb H^{n+1}$, so that by the argument leading to Theorem \ref{th:usef:geo} it suffices to check that the $L^2$ kernel of this latter operator is trivial.
 Since

 this follows from (\ref{mckean:funct}) and the {McKean-type estimate}

 compare with \cite[Lemma 7.12]{lee2006fredholm}.
 This completes the proof of Theorem \ref{grah:lee:fred:g}.

 For later reference we record an immediate consequence of the argument above.
 Let us recall a central concept in the deformation theory of PE metrics.